 3. Limit your location to "St. Thomas More Library"

 5. Click on "Go"

-6. The resulting items should be those held at St. Thomas More College.
+6. The resulting items will be held at St. Thomas More College.

-STM students and faculty may use the journal and database resources of the University of Saskatchewan Libraries.
+STM students and faculty have access to the resources of the University of Saskatchewan Libraries.

-Search under the Journals & Articles tab or the Databases tab of the University Library homepage or go to the A-Z Databases list.
+Search the Articles, Journals or Databases tabs on the University Library homepage or go to the A-Z Databases list.